AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Experimental settings

 \subsection{Opponents}

-In this study, four AI players, AlphaZero, MCTS1, MCTS2, Minimax, and Random, are used to evaluate the performance of AlphaDDA.
-AlphaZero has been trained as described in Appendix \ref{sec:alphazero}.
-MCTS1 and MCTS2 are MCTS method with 300 and 100 simulations, respectively.
-In MCTS1 and MCTS2, the child nodes of the node at five visits are opened.
-Minimax selects a move using Minimax algorithm using an evaluation table.
-The details of MCTS and Minimax is described in Appendix \ref{sec:mcts} and \ref{sec:minimax}, respectively.
+In this study, eight AIs, AlphaZero, MCTS1, MCTS2, MCTS3, MCTS4, Minimax1, Minimax2, and Random, were used to evaluate the performance of AlphaDDA.
+AlphaZero was trained as described in Appendix \ref{sec:alphazero}.
+MCTS1, MCTS2, MCTS3, and MCTS4 are MCTS methods with 300, 100, 200, and 50 simulations, respectively.
+In all the MCTSs, the child nodes of the node at five visits are opened.
+Minimax1 and Minimax2 are Minimax methods that select a move using the minimax algorithm based on an evaluation table.
+The details of MCTS and Minimax are described in Appendix \ref{sec:mcts} and \ref{sec:minimax}, respectively.
 Random selects a move from valid moves uniformly at random.
+AlphaZero, MCTS1, MCTS2, Minimax1, and Random are used for the grid search (App. \ref{sec:gridsearch}), calculation of Elo rating (Sec. \ref{sec:results_Elo}), and investigation of the dependence of the strength of AlphaZero on the parameters (Sec. \ref{sec:dependence_on_parameters} and \ref{sec:dependence_on_dropout}).
+All the AIs are used to evaluate the performances of AlphaDDAs.
+In particular, MCTS3, MCTS4, and Minimax2 are only used to evaluate the performance of AlphaDDAs and not used for the grid search.